This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

 1980s – The Emergence of Executive Protection and International Security

 Executive Protection came into focus in 1981 on the last serious attempt on a President’s life.
 John Hinckley’s attack renewed the focus on high-profile protection.
 The kidnappings and hostage taking in the 1970s had prompted many executives to hire protection personnel.
 But after the assassination attempt targeting President Reagan, Executive Protection teams were ramped up.
 In this and other high-profile incidents like the murder of John Lennon, Protection Professionals also began finding new ways to track stalkers and other persons of interest who threatened their protectees.
-But, we were challenged by a lack of technology and resources.
+But, challenges facing the security industry included a lack of resources and technology available.

 But it wasn’t just facility security that was important — Beirut became the center of gravity for global terror —embassy bombings, hostage-takings, and hijackings.

-This brought about new technology and physical security countermeasures that were then implemented around the globe.
+This brought about new technology and physical security countermeasures that were then implemented around the world for global public safety.
 Aviation security also came into play with efforts to reduce hijackings and aircraft bombings.